-I am an Assistant Professor of Statistics at Swarthmore College, on sabbatical for the 22/23 academic year.
+I am an Assistant Professor of Statistics at Swarthmore College and a researcher with the Center for Statistics and Applications in Forensic Evidence.
 I primarily work on statistical methods for understanding complex decision-making, often using Bayesian tools.
 Right now, my work focuses on adapting and advocating for Item Response Theory-flavored models for forensic science, particularly in fingerprint analysis.

 I’m also interested in statistics pedagogy, particularly in trying to better understand (and fix!) misconceptions among introductory students, and better integrating computing, applications, and theory in upper-level courses.